bpozdena/OneDriveGUI/README.md

 	python OneDriveGUI.py
 	```

-    Optionaly, you can detach the GUI from terminal by using the bellow command:
+    Optionally, you can detach the GUI from terminal by using the bellow command:
     ```sh
     nohup python OneDriveGUI.py > /dev/null 2>&1&
     ```